dcellwanger/CellTrails/README.md

 We also recommend to download and install the graph visualization software _yEd_ (http://www.yworks.com/products/yed).
 It provides great capabilities to visualize and analyze a trajectory graph produced by *CellTrails*.

-__Please, refer to the [vignette](https://github.com/elldc/CellTrails/blob/master/vignettes/vignette.html) (needs to be downloaded) for a detailed explanation and instruction on how to use CellTrails.__
+__Please, refer to the [vignette](https://elldc.github.io/CellTrails/) for a detailed explanation and instruction on how to use CellTrails.__